Improving forecasting performance using covariate-dependent copula models: The priors and posterior

-We set the prior for the intercept by following the strategy in \citet{villani2012generalized} that firstly puts prior information on the model parameters (e.g. $\tau$ and $\lambda_{L}$ in the Joe-Clayton copula), and then derive the implied prior on the intercept $\beta_{0}$ under the assumption that the covariates are at their means.
-The technique can be applied to the following two situations directly.
-When the link is the identity, setting the implied prior on the model parameter is trivially the same as on the intercept.
-When the link is the log function, assuming a log-normal distribution on the model parameter with mean $m$ and variance $\sigma^{2}$ yields a normal prior with mean $\log(m)-\log[\sigma^{2}/m^{2}+1]/2$ and variance $\log[\sigma^{2}/m^{2}+1]$ in the intercept.
+We set the prior for the intercept by following the strategy in \citet{villani2012generalized}.
+We use the prior belief on the copula and marginal features to derive the implied prior on the intercept $\beta_{0}$ under the assumption that the covariates effect is zero.
+This technique can be applied to the following three types of link functions directly.